Easy sweetened condensed milk chocolate pie is a great recipe with a rich chocolate filling that everyone will love.

 Add the sweetened condensed milk and mix it together.

-Add the eggs and vanilla and give it all a good stir.
+Add the eggs and vanilla extract and give it all a good stir.

 Pour the sweetened condensed milk mixture into the pie shell.